 - Treat as waste and handle accordingly.

-The Director of Center for Procurement are committed to the responsible, safe, secure, and environmentally friendly disposal of all college surplus property including obsolete computer-related and electronics.
+The Director of Procurement, Sourcing Manager, or Warehouse Manager are committed to the responsible, safe, secure, and environmentally friendly disposal of all college surplus property including obsolete computer-related and electronics.

 All used surplus and obsolete computer-related equipment (CPU’s, monitors, printers, and accessories that is not part of the Technology Renewal Program (leased) and has been designated as not suitable for campus re-use by the Office of Information Technology, is dismantled and recycled.
 Obsolete electronics equipment that is no longer required by the college is treated in the same manner.
 These items are dismantled and recycled by Recycling Electronics And Computer Technologies, Inc. “REACT” of Horseheads, New York.
 Neither REACT, Inc. nor the college sell any used equipment.